futurice/spiceprogram/_includes/contracts.md

 Second draft
 ------------

-"Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published under the component's license by the developers.
+_Fixes and enhancements to any open source components used in the project, created as part of the project work, can be published under the component's license by the developers._

-By doing so we will ascertain that the changes will be merged upstream; that they will become a part of any future releases of the component.
-This will make sub-component upgrades easier and reduce the cost of maintaining the solution.
+_By doing so we will ascertain that the changes will be merged upstream; that they will become a part of any future releases of the component.
+This will make sub-component upgrades easier and reduce the cost of maintaining the solution._

-The effort required to publish the change is considered normal project work.
-In addition to code, the work to be published may include documentation, tests, graphics or other relevant deliverables."
+_The effort required to publish the change is considered normal project work.
+In addition to code, the work to be published may include documentation, tests, graphics or other relevant deliverables._

 "Much better!", says Olli, pointing out that "relevant" is a term too generic.
 So a couple more refinements required...